- MA Degree

 - Visiting the College and your Members’ Card

-The Praelector’s Office will attempt to contact all those newly eligible, early in January 2017.
-Please ensure that we have your up to date mailing address and email contact address.
+Please ensure that we have your up-to-date mailing address and email contact address.
 You can update this information yourself on CamSIS by registering for Extended Self-Service.

 Punts can be hired by Trinity members at a special rate of £10 per hour, for which it will be necessary to show a members’ card.
 The punts are available between 11am and 6.30pm Monday to Friday and 10am and 6.30pm Saturday to Sunday.
 Guided tours are available at around £8-12 per person, depending on numbers (young children free).